 I carve out work time, and try to fit extra work time in when I can.
 (But I’m learning not to sweat it when I can’t, because my to-do list seems neverending.)

 Priorities take precedence

-From my experience, life seems to flow best when I prioritize:
+From my work at home experience with family responsibilities, life seems to flow best when you can prioritize:

 - Working from home